Consistency, efficiency and robustness of conditional disparity methods: Asymptotic normality and efficiency of minimum disparity estimators for conditional models

-A second Lemma states that integrating a function $J(y,x)$ with respect to $\hatfnh$ yields a central limit theorem.
-In the below we have used a subscript $x_*$ to help differentiate which components are being integrated with respect to which measure.
+The proof of this lemma is given in Supplemental Appendix~D.2 (Hooker \cite{Hooker14}).
+A second lemma states that integrating a function $J(y,x)$ with respect to $\hatfnh$ yields a central limit theorem.
+In the below, we have used a subscript $x_*$ to help differentiate which components are being integrated with respect to which measure.